corybuecker/corybuecker/content/012-kubernetes-mail-server-tying-it-all-together.md

----
-description: It has been some time since I started this project, but in this post I tie up all the parts of running a mail server in Kubernetes (K8s).
-draft: false
-preview: It has been some time since I started this project, but in this post I tie up all the parts of running a mail server in Kubernetes (K8s).
-published: 2021-07-13T13:00:53Z
-revised: 2021-07-18T14:57:30Z
-slug: running-a-mail-server-in-kubernetes-k8s-tying-it-all-together
-title: Running a mail server in Kubernetes (K8s), tying it all together
----

 It has been some time since I started this project, but in this post I tie up all the parts of running a mail server in Kubernetes (K8s).
 I highly recommend reading the first three posts, if you have not already.

 1. [Configuring Kubernetes and NGINX Ingress for a mail server](/post/configuring-kubernetes-and-nginx-ingress-for-a-mail-server)